Tidal Communities: The Experience of Underserved and Indigenous Rural Communities Along Changing Coastlines

 Pathways to Change and Justice Defining a Research and Action Agenda

-Participants discuss policies, activities, or actions are working on the ground and discuss the role of local institutions and focus the research agenda, moderated by Andrew Revkin.
+Participants discussed policies, activities, or actions working on the ground and discussed the role of local institutions and focus the research agenda, moderated by Andrew Revkin.

 Black, Indigenous, and people of color are on the front lines of climate change.
 Sea level rise, accelerating erosion, saline intrusion, the loss of fisheries and coastal livelihoods, and repeat flooding present not only economic impacts but existential threats to continued existence of the communities and their cultures as many are faced with the unthinkable – What is the role of design to reduce harm and help build pathways toward economic and ecological resilience?
 This web-based panel will explore perspectives from three groups - the Shinnecock of Long Island, the Gullah/Geechee of coastal Georgia, and residents of the Alaskan Native Village of Shishmaref - in terms of the hazard exposure, ecological changes, and cultural and institutional responses.

 Organized by the Architecture and Urban Design Program with the Climate Adaptation Initiative of Columbia University’s Earth Institute.